hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/hedera-sdk-js.md

 ### Step F1: Specify deployed contract ID

-Copy the smart contract ID, obtained during the previous step, and add paste this into this file, where the `main` function is invoked.
+Copy the smart contract ID, obtained during the previous step, and add paste this into this file, where the `main` function is invoked (at the bottom of the file).

 ```js
   contractId: '0.0.15388539',